vascocandeias/maestro-cloud/README.md

   <img src="Cloud.png"/>
 </p>

+This scalable architecture ensures that demanding data analysis software can be efficiently executed in the cloud without concurrent requests influencing eachother.
+Even though this implementation uses packages based in dynamic Bayesian network, it may also be used to deploy any other data analysis tool, despite the language used for its development.

 You can also find the front-end code [here](https://github.com/vascocandeias/maestro) and an on-premises version of the back-end, for local deployment, [here](https://github.com/vascocandeias/maestro-backend).